 Crowdsourcing is a perfect way of achieving exactly this high input.

 The type and scale of the data to be delivered and/or processed is basically unlimited and depends on the needs of the developers and the training methods used.

 Crowdsourcing ensures the human input

 Many image annotations can be carried out within a very short amount of time with the help of crowdsourcing.
 This is also because these tasks are very popular among the crowd.
 To attract high-performance teams for the processing of particular tasks, the participants must take qualification tests, thus ensuring the quality of the work results.
-Leading providers of crowdsourcing solutions such as clickworker offer their own tools for electronic image marking that help the customer save additional time and effort.
+Leading providers of crowdsourcing solutions such as clickworker offer their own electronicadvanced image annotation tool that help the customer save additional time and effort.
 This significantly accelerates the automatization of visual systems.
 Crowdworkers make a decisive contribution to the quality of artificial intelligence for image annotation.

 Cookies are small text files that are cached when you visit a website to make the user experience more efficient.

 We are allowed to store cookies on your device if they are absolutely necessary for the operation of the site.
 For all other cookies we need your consent.